ncatelli/scrap/README.md

     );

-    // `Cmd` defines the named command, combining metadata without our above defined command. let cmd = scrap::Cmd::new("minimal")
+    // `Cmd` defines the named command, combining metadata without our above defined command. let cmd = scrap::Cmd::new("basic")
         .description("A minimal example cli.")
         .author("John Doe <jdoe@example.com>")
         .version("1.2.3")
         .with_flag(help)
         .with_flag(direction)
         // Finally a handler is defined with its signature being a product of
-        //the cli's defined flags.
+        // the cli's defined flags.
         .with_handler(|(_, direction)| println!("You chose {}.", direction));

     // The help method generates a help command based on the output rendered